-CROSS REFERENCES: See also Coverage under the Act - Distinguishing Between
+See also Coverage under the Act - Distinguishing Between CROSS REFERENCES:

 Employment Relationships and Relationships Between Independent Firms (AP1-1-3) with respect to principals of corporations, Coverage under Act - Workers (AP1-1-5) with respect to forest firefighters.
-Coverage under Act - Labour Contractors (AP1-1-6), Extending the Application of the Act (AP1-3-1), Personal Optional Protection (AP1-2-3), Fishing (AP1-4-1), Classifications - Multiple (AP1-37-2), and Maximum Wage Rate (AP1-38-6) in the Assessment Manual and Members of Fire Brigades (policy item #7.10) and Volunteer Firefighters and Ambulance Drivers and Attendants (policy item #67.32) in the Rehabilitation Services & Claims Manual, Volume II.
+Coverage under Act - Labour Contractors (AP1-1-6), Extending the Application of the Act (AP1-3-1), Personal Optional Protection (AP1-2-3), Fishing (AP1-4-1), Classifications - Multiple (AP1-37-2), and Maximum Wage Rate (AP1-38-6) in the Assessment Manual and Coverage for Volunteer Firefighters (policy item #7.10) and Volunteer Firefighters (policy item #67.32) in the Rehabilitation Services & section 1 of the Act, removing the reference to firefighters serving a municipality, a regional district, or an improvement district.

+Claims Manual, Volume II.